Business Continuity Plans Specific to COVID-19

 - Meetings are conducted via web-based services such as Microsoft Teams.

-- Our technology systems are all cloud-hosted and are supported by a globally distributed tam that can develop and operate the platforms remotely.
+- Our technology systems are all cloud-hosted and are supported by a globally distributed team that can develop and operate the platforms remotely.

 - The diverse geographic operational footprint of Presort Services group allows the company to shift processing of client mail from one operating center to another.
 Our Presort Services drivers continue to pick-up mail.

-- Employees who are sick or have come in contact with someone who has tested positive for COVID-19, have been instructed to stay home and seek medical guidance.
+- Employees who are sick have been instructed to stay home and seek medical guidance.

-To date we have not witnessed significant impact to operations or supply chain.
+To date we have not witnessed significant impact to operations or supply chain due to COVID-19.
 Should we witness a business disruption, Pitney Bowes has contingency plans in place within our supply chain to address product/service flow in the event of a disruption.
 The majority of our supply chain critical suppliers have Business Continuity and Pandemic Plans in place.
 For our mid-volume suppliers being affected by state shutdowns, we continue to closely partner with and stock up on the parts that we can.

 The US government’s Department of Homeland Security has designated what we do to be an essential service.
 As an “Essential Critical Infrastructure” provider, we understand that the sending of mail and packages is critical to our economy and vital to your business.